JacobRaymond/MCQMC/README.md

 CIRPoC.jl: An implementation of the CIR Gibbs sampler from "Bayesian Estimation of CIR Model" by Feng and Xie (http://www.jds-online.com/files/JDS-746.pdf ).
 WTB6MS is the required dataset. - WORK IN PROGRESS

+CIRPoC.R: An implementation of the CIR Gibbs sampler from "Bayesian Estimation of CIR Model" by Feng and Xie (http://www.jds-online.com/files/JDS-746.pdf ).
+WTB6MS is the required dataset.
+More advanced than the Julia version, this code iterates the Gibbs sampler multiple times and examines two solutions to prevent negative values for the rates: acceptance/rejection and transformation.
+R is chosen for two reasons: Efficiency is not emphasized here, and I find it more flexible for experimentation than Julia. - WORK IN PROGRESS

 ## QMC Methods
 Koborov.jl: Function to generate a Koborov point set.